raysca/quiz/quizzes/web/ajax.md

 ## What does the `Fetch API` credentials option do?

-- [ ] It allows you to send cookies credentials to a server
+- [ ] Attaches special credentials to the request
-- [ ] It allows you to receive cookie credentials from a server
+- [x] Includes cookie credentials in the request
-- [x] It allows you to send and receive cookie credentials from a server
+- [ ] Includes and receives HTTP headers in the request
-- [ ] It allows you to send and receive credentials from a server, but only if the server is on the same domain
+- [ ] All of the above

 ## Error Handling